ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 Prior to running the example, the user can:

-* **Select the weather profile by changing selected weather profile using th Weather Profile Control.** There are various permutations of weather available in the monoDrive Simulator.
+* **Select the weather profile by changing the selected weather profile Weather Profile Control.** There are various permutations of weather available in the monoDrive Simulator.